gollum/gollum/README.md

 Usage
 -----
-RJGit wraps most (if not all) of JGit's core functionality; it has classes for all important Git objects, i.e., Repository, Blob, Tree, Commit, and Tag.
-It allows parsing and manipulation of these objects in an intuitive manner, either simulating ordinary git usage (i.e., with a working directory on disk) or on a lower level through creating new Commits, Blobs, and Trees manually (also works with 'bare' repositories, i.e. without a working directory).
+RJGit wraps most (if not all) of JGit's core functionality; it has classes for all important Git objects, i.e., Repo, Blob, Tree, Commit, and Tag.
+It allows parsing and manipulation of these objects in an intuitive manner, either simulating ordinary git usage (with a working directory on disk) or on a lower level, through creating new git objects manually (also works with 'bare' repositories, without a working directory).

 See below for some examples of what you can do with RJGit.
 Make sure you have [JRuby](http://jruby.org/) installed.

 ### Require the gem and include the RJGit module